pascomnet/documentation/site/content/howto/dhcp-provisioning/_index.en.md

 ---
-title: Telefon-Provisonierung via DHCP
+title: Telephone Provisioning via DHCP
-description: Statt jedes einzelne Hardware Telefon mit dem pascom Server per URL zu pairen können Sie Provisionierungs-URLs auch per DHCP automatisiert übergeben
+description: Instead of coupling each individual desktop phone with the pascom phone system via provisioning URLs, you can also automatically distribute the provisioning URLs via DHCP
 ---

 {{< doctype "self" >}}